duckduckgo/tracker-radar-detector/README.md

 ```
 ### Nameserver mapping file

 To assign entity/domain ownership using groups of nameservers you can provide a nameserver mapping file.
-The entity name should match the name of the entity found in the corresponding Tracker Radar `/entities` file.

 The format of the nameserver map is:

 ```
+[
     {
-    ENTITY-NAME : [
+        "name": "entity name, must match name in Tracker Radar /entities file" "nameservers": [
             nameserver1,
             nameserver2,
             ...
         ]
     }
+]
 ```

 See the [node-postgres documentation](https://node-postgres.com/features/connecting) for more details on connection options.